 Unlike other forms of collection, a levy does not simply place a claim on your property; it removes the funds entirely.
 This distinction matters because once the bank enforces the levy, your available balance decreases instantly, which may leave you unable to meet essential expenses such as rent, payroll, or utilities.

-The following outlines the differences between a bank levy, tax lien, and wage garnishment—three common enforcement actions used to collect unpaid tax or court-ordered debts.
+The following outlines the differences between a bank levy, tax lien, and wage garnishment — three common enforcement actions used to collect unpaid tax or court-ordered debts.

-Several entities in Washington State have the authority to issue a bank levy, depending on the type of debt involved:
+Several entities in Washington State have the authority to issue a bank levy, depending on the type of debt involved.

 Certain debts are more likely to trigger a Washington Bank Levy Notice than others.
-Each carries its own process and level of urgency:
+Each carries its own process and level of urgency.

 A Washington Bank Levy Notice does not arrive unexpectedly.
 It represents a prolonged process involving missed payments, ignored letters, and unresolved debts.
 Both federal and state agencies issue multiple warnings before they proceed with levies.
 Understanding why you received this notice helps you address the underlying issue and avoid more severe consequences, such as wage garnishment or property seizure.

 The most common reason for receiving a bank levy in Washington is failing to pay or file taxes on time.
-When the Department of Revenue or the IRS determines that you owe money, they begin a sequence of notices that increase in severity over time.
+When the Washington Department of Revenue or the IRS determines that you owe money, they begin a sequence of notices that increase in severity over time.
 If these communications are ignored, they will assume you are unwilling to pay and move forward with enforcement.

 Unfiled tax returns can also trigger a levy.
 When you do not file, the IRS may create a substitute return using income data reported by employers, banks, or other institutions.
 These estimates rarely favor the taxpayer and can significantly increase your balance due.
 Filing missing returns promptly is one of the quickest ways to prevent or reverse a levy.